ChaosSearch/chaos-aws-workshop/content/20_Discovery/22_chaosrefinery.md

 The ChaosSearch Refinery® is a major component of the ChaosSearch service.
 It provides a variety of capabilities unique to the ChaosSearch platform and will provide a streamlined approach to transforming your data.

 The Refinery offers a collection of tooling geared to cleaning, preparing, and transforming data such that users can programmatically and visually interact with information as needed.

-Refinery Index Views replace Index Patterns.
-Index Views are logical indexes based on physical indexes.

-The Refinery gives users the unique ability to do Schema Transformation on index data for cleaning, preparing, and transforming without the need to write or execute code.

-ChaosSearch&#39;s query cache feature when enabled is used for caching the results of queries.
-After an initial query is executed, results are cached for improved search results and experience.

 ### Refinery Exercise

-In this exercise we will create a view for the Object Group (**chaosXX-obj**) already created.
+In this exercise we will create a *View* for the Object Group (**chaosXX-obj**) already created.

 {{% notice info %}}
 If you didn't create an Object Group in the first Exercise you may use **chasoMSTR-obj**.
 Our view name will be **chaosXX-v** where XX is the ID provided in the workshop package.